jorgeanais/apolo/README.md

 The module is divided into the following parts:

  1. `catalog_proc`: this module contains tools to perform the pre-processing stage.
-The objective of this stage is to get/transform raw catalogs into a set of new catalogs in a common format that can be used in the clustering stage.
+The objective of this stage is to get, transform and combine raw catalogs into a set of new catalogs in a common format that can be used in the clustering stage.

  2. `clustering`: this module has the tools to perform clustering itself.